-Undergraduate degree preferred or significant equivalent and relevant work experience in project administration or management in nonprofit, customer service, membership services, or other related areas.
+EDUCATION AND EXPERIENCE: Undergraduate degree preferred or significant equivalent and relevant work experience in project administration or management in nonprofit, customer service, membership services, or other related areas.

-While performing the duties of this job, the employee is occasionally required to stand, walk, sit, use hands to finger, handle, or feel objects, tools, or controls; reach with hands and arms, climb stairs, balance, stoop, kneel, crouch or crawl, talk or hear, taste or smell.
+PHYSICAL REQUIREMENTS: While performing the duties of this job, the employee is occasionally required to stand, walk, sit, use hands to finger, handle, or feel objects, tools, or controls; reach with hands and arms, climb stairs, balance, stoop, kneel, crouch or crawl, talk or hear, taste or smell.
 The employee must occasionally lift and/or move up to 25 pounds.
 Specific vision abilities required by the job include close vision, distance vision, color vision, peripheral vision, depth perceptions, and the ability to adjust focus.
 The employee is exposed to weather conditions prevalent at the time.
 The noise level in the work environment is usually moderate.